William Marshal, 1st Earl of Pembroke: Knight

-In 1167, he was sponsored by William de Tancarville in his first tournament, where he found his true calling and began to develop skills that later made him a tournament champion.
+In 1167, William was sponsored by William de Tancarville in his first tournament, where he found his true calling and began to develop skills that later made him a tournament champion.

-In 1168 he served in the household of his mother's brother, Patrick, Earl of Salisbury.
+In 1168 William served in the household of his mother's brother, Patrick, Earl of Salisbury.
 Later that year Patrick was escorting Queen Eleanor on a journey near the boundary of her province of Aquitaine and Marshal was part of the escort.
-They were ambushed by Guy de Lusignan who was trying to capture Queen Eleanor, Patrick was killed but Queen Eleanor escaped.
-In the ambush, William received a wound to his thigh and was taken to a Lusignan castle to be held for ransom.
-Someone at the castle took pity on the young knight because it is told that he received a loaf of bread in which were concealed several lengths of clean linen bandages with which to dress his wounds.
-This act of kindness by an unknown person perhaps saved Marshal's life as infection of the wound could have killed him.
-After a period of time, he was ransomed by Eleanor of Aquitaine, who was apparently impressed by tales of his bravery.
-He would remain a member of Queen Eleanor's household for the next two years, taking part in tournaments and increasing his reputation as a chivalrous knight.
+They were ambushed by Guy de Lusignan who was trying to capture Eleanor.
+Although Eleanor escaped unharmed, Patrick was killed; William was wounded in the thigh and was taken prisoner and conveyed to a Lusignan castle to be held for ransom.
+Someone at the castle took pity on William because it is told that he received a loaf of bread in which were concealed several lengths of clean linen bandages with which to dress his wounds.
+This act of kindness by an unknown person perhaps saved William's life as infection of the wound could have killed him.
+After a period of time, he was ransomed by Eleanor, who was apparently impressed by tales of his bravery.
+He remained a member of Eleanor's household for the next two years, taking part in tournaments and increasing his reputation as a chivalrous knight.

 Service to Young King Henry

-In 1170, Marshal was appointed as Young King Henry's tutor-in-arms by the Young King's father, Henry II.
-During the Young King-led Revolt of 1173–1174, little is known of Marshal's specific activities besides his loyalty to the Young King.
-After the failed rebellion, Young King Henry and his retinue, including Marshal, travelled with Henry II for eighteen months, before asking for, and receiving, permission to travel to Europe to participate in knightly tournaments.
-Marshal followed the Young King, and from 1176-1182 both Marshal and the Young King gained prestige from winning tournaments.
+In 1170 Henry II appointed William as tutor-in-arms to his son, Henry the Young King.
+During the Revolt of 1173–1174 led by the Young King, little is known of William's specific activities besides his loyalty to Young Henry.
+After the failed rebellion, Young Henry and his retinue, including William, travelled with Henry II for 18 months before receiving permission to travel to Europe to participate in knightly tournaments.
+William followed the Young King, and from 1176 to 1182 both men gained prestige from winning tournaments.
 Tournaments were dangerous, often deadly, staged battles in which money and valuable prizes were to be won by capturing and ransoming opponents, their horses and armour.
-Marshal became a legendary tournament champion: on his deathbed, he recalled besting 500 knights during his tournament career.
+William became a legendary tournament champion: on his deathbed, he recalled besting 500 knights during his tournament career.

-In late 1182, Marshal was accused of having an affair with the Young King's wife, Margaret of France.
-Historian Thomas Asbridge has stated that, while the affair very strongly appears to have been fabricated by Marshal's political enemies within the Young King's service, it cannot be proven either way.
-David Crouch has suggested that the charge against William was actually one of lèse-majesté, brought on by Marshal's own arrogance and greed, with the charge of adultery only introduced in the Life of William Marshal as a distraction from the real charges, of which he was most probably guilty.
-Regardless of the truth of the accusations, by early 1183 Marshal had been removed from the Young King's service.
+In late 1182 William was accused of having an affair with Young Henry's wife, Margaret of France.
+Historian Thomas Asbridge states that while the affair very strongly appears to have been fabricated by William's political enemies within the Young King's service, it cannot be proven either way.
+David Crouch suggests that the charge against William was actually one of lèse-majesté, brought on by William's own arrogance and greed, with the charge of adultery only introduced in Life of William Marshal as a distraction from the real charges, of which he was most probably guilty.
+Regardless of the truth of the accusations, by early 1183 William had been removed from the Young King's service.